Byåsen HE

 Byåsen Håndball Elite is the women's handball team of the Norwegian multi-sports club Byåsen IL based in Trondheim.
-The team plays in Eliteserien, the top division in the country, since its promotion in 1982.
+The team plays in REMA 1000-ligaen, the top division in the country, since its promotion in 1982.

 The team's first success came as a third division club, when in 1980 it won the silver medal in the national cup.
 Among its successes are four domestic league and four domestic cup titles, and the club also has a good reputation in the continental arena, having reached the latest stage of the European cup competitions, including the EHF Cup Winners' Cup final in 2007.